minishmaker/randomizer/README.md

 Download the latest [release](https://github.com/minishmaker/randomizer/releases) directly from github, download the latest `MinishRandomizer.v0.X.X.zip` and not the source code.
 Extract all Files to a folder on your PC before running the program.
 With the program open, provide your European ROM and select the settings you wish to use.
 Press Randomize and save the newly created ROM, your original ROM is untouched.

-`WARNING:` Running the game on an inacurate emulator will cause crashes and a poor gameplay experience.
-A Blue screen has been added when the ROM boots to indicate to the player that the emulator is inacurate.
+`WARNING:` Running the game on an inaccurate emulator will cause crashes and a poor gameplay experience.
+A Blue screen has been added when the ROM boots to indicate to the player that the emulator is inaccurate.

 These are the recommended emulators: